-Intimate partner violence (IPV) has a substantial negative effect on maternal health.
-Recent and emerging California policies have spurred widespread momentum to address long-standing disparities in maternal health.
+Intimate partner violence (IPV) has a substantial negative effect on maternal health.i Recent and emerging California policies have spurred widespread momentum to address long-standing disparities in maternal health.
 It is essential to act now to imbed IPV prevention and intervention services in maternal health initiatives.
 The purpose of this policy brief is to highlight evidence-informed strategies and opportunities to integrate IPV services into maternal health care in California to improve maternal health and birth outcomes and reduce disparities.

 IPV is a pervasive issue in California and across the United States.
 Two in five women in the United States (41 percent) and more than one-third (35 percent) of women in California have experienced IPV in their lifetimes.
 From 8 to 37 percent of women have experienced reproductive coercion in their lifetimes, which is a specific form of IPV that involves exerting power and control over reproduction through interference with contraception and pregnancy coercion.
-Feed of color are at increased risk of experiencing IPV.
+People of color are at increased risk of experiencing IPV.
 In the United States, 44 percent of Black women, 46 percent of American Indian or Alaska Native women, and 54 percent of multiracial women have experienced IPV in their lifetimes.

 Maternal mortality is a parallel public health crisis and has a similarly disproportionate effect on people of color and parents with low incomes.
 From 2018 to 2020, the pregnancy-related mortality ratio in California was three to four times higher for Black pregnant people than the ratio for Hispanic/Latinx, Asian/Pacific Islander, and White pregnant people.
-The pregnancy-related mortality ratio for people covered by Medi-Cal was more than double the ratio for those covered by private insurance.10
+The pregnancy-related mortality ratio for people covered by Medi-Cal, California's Medicaid program, was more than double the ratio for those covered by private insurance.

-IPV during pregnancy has significant negative consequences on the physical and mental health of pregnant people.11 IPV can worsen during pregnancy12 and IPV during pregnancy or immediately postpartum is a leading cause of maternal mortality.^{13,14} Pregnant people are more likely to be murdered during pregnancy or immediately postpartum than they are to die from hypertensive disorders, hemorrhage, or sepsis, the three leading obstetric causes of maternal mortality.People experiencing IPV during pregnancy are more than twice as likely to experience depression than those not affected by IPV.11 IPV during pregnancy is associated with many negative health impacts for both the pregnant person and the fetus.
-Pregnant people experiencing IPV are less likely to receive adequate prenatal care16 and violence during pregnancy can result in stillbirth, pelvic fracture, placental abruption, fetal injury, preterm delivery, or low birth weight.^{11,12} People who require hospitalization for physical violence while they are pregnant are at eight times the risk of fetal death and nearly six times the risk of neonatal death.11 postpartum and covering doula services. ^{17,18} California is also funding additional education and training for midwives who support people with low- to moderate-risk pregnancies with a whole-person approach throughout pregnancy and postpartum.
-19 The California Department of Health Care Services (DHCS) 2022 Comprehensive Quality Strategy's 50x25 Bold Goals aim to reduce maternity care disparities for Black and Native American people by 50 percent and improve maternal depression screening by 50 percent by 2025.
-20 DHCS is also developing a Birthing Care Pathway with a recommendations report expected to be released in summer 2024 21 and requiring Medi-Cal managed care plans to report on maternal health and health equity measures through the Managed Care Accountability Sets (MCAS) for reporting year 2024.
-22 The California Department of Public Health (CDPH) is currently addressing Black maternal and infant morbidity and mortality through three initiatives: the Perinatal Equity Initiative (PEI), Black Infant Health (BIH), and Community Birth Plan (CBP).
-23
+IPV during pregnancy has significant negative consequences on the physical and mental health of pregnant people.
+IPV can worsen during pregnancy and IPV during pregnancy or immediately postpartum is a leading cause of maternal mortality.
+Pregnant people are more likely to be murdered during pregnancy or immediately postpartum than they are to die from hypertensive disorders, hemorrhage, or sepsis, the three leading obstetric causes of maternal mortality.
+People experiencing IPV during pregnancy are more than twice as likely to experience depression than those not affected by IPV.
+IPV during pregnancy is associated with many negative health impacts for both the pregnant person and the fetus.
+Pregnant people experiencing IPV are less likely to receive adequate prenatal care and violence during pregnancy can result in stillbirth, pelvic fracture, placental abruption, fetal injury, preterm delivery, or low birth weight.
+People who require hospitalization for physical violence while they are pregnant are at eight times the risk of fetal death and nearly six times the risk of neonatal death.

 Amid high levels of maternal morbidity and mortality in the state, particularly among people of color, California has implemented several initiatives to improve maternal health and reduce health disparities.
 (Appendix A summarizes some of these initiatives.)
-For example, in January 2023 the state implemented new Medi-Cal benefits, such as expanding Medi-Cal coverage to 12 months
+For example, in January 2023 the state implemented new Medi-Cal benefits, such as expanding Medi-Cal coverage to 12 months postpartum and covering doula services.
+California is also funding additional education and training for midwives who support people with low- to moderate-risk pregnancies with a whole-person approach throughout pregnancy and postpartum.
+The California Department of Public Health (CDPH) is currently addressing Black maternal and infant morbidity and mortality through three initiatives: the Perinatal Equity Initiative (PEI), Black Infant Health (BIH), and Community Birth Plan (CBP).